IBM/audioset-classification/README.md

 ## 4. Upload evaluation notebook on Watson Studio

+1. [Log in to Watson Studio](https://www.ibm.com/cloud/watson-studio).
+Create a free account if you don't have one yet.
-1. Create a new project `Audioset Classification` on Watson Studio.
+2. Create a new project `Audioset Classification` on Watson Studio.
-2. Navigate to `Assets -> Notebooks` and click on `New notebook`.
+3. Navigate to `Assets -> Notebooks` and click on `New notebook`.
-3. On the next screen click on `From file` and upload the [audioclassify_inference.ipynb](audioclassify_inference.ipynb) file.
+4. On the next screen click on `From file` and upload the [audioclassify_inference.ipynb](audioclassify_inference.ipynb) file.
-4. Upload `final_weights.h5` (file which we downloaded in the previous step) and `eval.h5` to the object storage linked to Watson Studio.
+5. Upload `final_weights.h5` (file which we downloaded in the previous step) and `eval.h5` to the object storage linked to Watson Studio.
 This can be done by navigating to to `assets->New data asset` or clicking on the icon on the right to popup the data upload GUI as shown in the screenshot below.

 ![](doc/source/images/2.png)